 7. Say no to foreign transaction fees.

-If you’re planning on using your credit or debit card abroad, alert your card company of your travel plans.
-Card companies are so vigilant these days that you might find your account instantly frozen after one transaction in the foreign country.
+Alert your card company if you plan on using your credit or debit card abroad.
+Otherwise, you might find your account instantly frozen after one transaction in the foreign country.
 It might only take one call to reactivate your card, but it’s much cheaper and less stressful to make the call from home before you leave.